Can You Paint Over Mold? What To Do Before Painting

 VanDerKolk Painting: A Solution for All Your Painting Problems and Needs

-Whether you need interior painting to remove mold and apply a new paint coat or a large office space, no job is too big (or small) for VanDerKolk Painting!
+Whether you need interior painting to remove mold and apply a new paint coat to just one small room or a large office space, no job is too big (or small) for our Grand Rapids painting company!

 Serving the Grand Rapids area, our team of painting professionals can handle a wide variety of residential and commercial painting tasks, including removing and painting over surfaces that have mold.
 We will take the necessary precautions to prepare the surface properly and use select paints that won’t exacerbate the mold growth.